Pullbacks #

 - category_theory.limits.pullback_cone.is_limit_of_comp_mono f g i s H = (category_theory.limits.pullback_cone.mk s.fst s.snd _).is_limit_aux' (λ (s_1 : category_theory.limits.pullback_cone (f ≫ i) (g ≫ i)), (category_theory.limits.pullback_cone.is_limit.lift' H s_1.fst s_1.snd _).cases_on (λ (l : s_1.X ⟶ s.X) (property : l ≫ s.fst = s_1.fst ∧ l ≫ s.snd = s_1.snd), property.dcases_on (λ (h₁ : l ≫ s.fst = s_1.fst) (h₂ : l ≫ s.snd = s_1.snd), ⟨l, _⟩)))

-A pushout cocone is just a cocone on the span formed by two morphisms f : X ⟶ Y
+A pushout cocone is just a cocone on the span formed by two morphisms f : X ⟶ Y and

-g : X ⟶ Z
+g : X ⟶ Z.

 The first inclusion of a pushout cocone.